 Call for Abstract

-9th World Kidney Congress, will be organized around the theme “”
+9th World Kidney Congress, will be organized around the theme “Explore ways to enhance the experiences in nephrology care”

 KIDNEY MEET 2024 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in KIDNEY MEET 2024